Barbary lion: Modern-day descendants

 The lions in the Rabat Zoo exhibited characteristics thought typical for the Barbary lion.
 Nobles and Berber people presented lions as gifts to the royal family of Morocco.
 When the family was forced into exile in 1953, the lions in Rabat, numbering 21 altogether, were transferred to two zoos in the region.
 Three of these were shifted to a zoo in Casablanca, with the rest being shifted to Meknès.
 The lions at Meknès were moved back to the palace in 1955, but those at Casablanca never came back.
 In the late 1960s, new lion enclosures were built in Temara near Rabat.
-Results of a mtDNA research revealed in 2006 that a lion kept in the German Zoo Neuwied originated from this collection and is very likely a descendant of a Barbary lion.

-Five lion samples from this collection were not Barbary lions maternally.
-Nonetheless, genes of the Barbary lion are likely to be present in common European zoo lions, since this was one of the most frequently introduced subspecies.
-Many lions in European and American zoos, which are managed without subspecies classification, are most likely descendants of Barbary lions.
-Several researchers and zoos supported the development of a studbook of lions directly descended from the King of Morocco's collection.

 At the beginning of the 21st century, the Addis Ababa Zoo kept 16 adult lions.
 With their dark, brown manes extending through the front legs, they looked like Barbary or Cape lions.
 Their ancestors were caught in southwestern Ethiopia as part of a zoological collection for Emperor Haile Selassie of Ethiopia.

+Genes of the Barbary lion are present in common European zoo lions (and indirectly worldwide due to global breeding programmes), since this was one of the most frequently introduced subspecies.
+Several researchers and zoos supported the development of a studbook of lions directly descended from the King of Morocco's collection.

+Results of a mtDNA research revealed in 2006 that a lion kept in the German Neuwied Zoo originated from this collection and was likely a descendant of a Barbary lion.

-Since 2005, three Barbary lions were kept in Belfast Zoo obtained from Port Lympne Wild Animal Park, and a new Barbary lion enclosure was opened in 2023.
+Since 2005, three Barbary lions, one male and two females, have been kept in Belfast Zoo, obtained from Port Lympne Wild Animal Park, and a new Barbary lion enclosure was opened in 2023.
+In 2026, both female lions were euthanised.